Jindal Global Law School Admissions 2026

 You may also check:

-According to the CLAT exam pattern 2025, the exam will be conducted offline through pen and paper based test mode.
-CLAT 2025 will have objective-type questions based on passages.
+According to the CLAT exam pattern 2027, the exam will be conducted offline through pen and paper based test mode.
+CLAT 2027 will have objective-type questions based on passages.

-CLAT is conducted in offline mode.
+CLAT will be conducted in offline mode.

 Candidates can obtain maximum 120 marks in the CLAT exam.